On this page

 9. Register your centre through your municipality in the National Childcare and Playgroup Register

 At least 10 weeks before the start of your childcare centre you must apply for registration in the National Childcare and Playgroup Register (LRKP) with the municipal authorities .
-Among other things, you enclose the pedagogical policy plan and the risk inventory.
+Among other things, you enclose the pedagogical policy plan, certificates of good conduct and the risk inventory.

 10. Comply with furnishings and fittings requirements

 You must provide suitably furnished rooms for play and rest.
 These rooms must be geared to the number of children and their age.

 Your staff must satisfy a number of professional requirements.
 The professional qualifications differ depending on the job.
 Your staff must also have a Certificate of Good Conduct (verklaring omtrent het gedrag, VOG).